Howard is a regular lucid dreamer. He likes finding ways to increase his lucid episodes and enjoy the dream world.

 When you first experience lucidity, you might get so excited that you wake yourself up.
 This is always disappointing, but at least you’re getting somewhere.

-After that when you get lucid in a dream you shouldn’t be startled awake.
+After that, you shouldn't be startled awake when you get lucid in a dream.
 You can then stabilize the dream by rubbing your hands together and moving around.
 Anything that engages your senses will help the dream take hold.

 I hope these methods help you on your path to lucid dreaming.
 Some people see results quickly; other people need more practice time.